josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_judicial_scrutiny_of_delay_over_substance.md

 ---

-## Why institutions misjudge this risk
+## 🔥 Why Institutions Misjudge this Risk

 Institutions often assume:
 > “If the underlying issue is defensible, delay will not matter.”